varfish-org/varfish-server-worker/README.md

 At the moment, the following sub commands exist:

 - `db` -- subcommands to build binary (protobuf) database files
-    - `db to-bin` -- convert text files downloaded by [varfish-db-downloader](https://github.com/bihealth/varfish-db-downloader/) to binary for fast use in query sub commands
-    - `db mk-inhouse` -- compile per-case structural variant into an in-house database previously created by `db compile`
 - `seqvars` -- subcommands for processing sequence (aka small/SNV/indel) variants
     - `seqvars ingest` -- convert single VCF file into internal format for use with `seqvars query`
+    - `seqvars query` -- perform sequence variant filtration and on-the-fly annotation
     - `seqvars prefilter` -- limit the result of `seqvars prefilter` by population frequency and/or distance to exon
     - `seqvars aggregate` -- read through multiple VCF files written by `seqvars ingest` and computes a carrier counts table.
-    - `seqvars query` -- perform sequence variant filtration and on-the-fly annotation
 - `strucvars` -- subcommands for processing structural (aka large variants, CNVs, etc.) variants
     - `strucvars ingest` -- convert one or more structural variant files for use with `strucvars query`
+    - `strucvars aggregate` -- compile per-case structural variant into an in-house database, to be converted to `.bin` with `strucvars txt-to-bin`.
+    - `strucvars txt-to-bin` -- convert text files downloaded by [varfish-db-downloader](https://github.com/bihealth/varfish-db-downloader/) to binary for fast use in `strucvars query` commands
     - `strucvars query` -- perform structural variant filtration and on-the-fly annotation

 ## Overall Design